-Sunshine will continue to focus on cost controls and carefully monitor developments in crude oil markets.
+Sunshine will continue to carefully monitor developments in crude oil markets and COVID-19 and will adjust its strategies accordingly.
+Cost control remains a focus of the Company.
 The Company is also continuing with its joint venture for re-activation of the Muskwa and Godin Area activities as international oil price recovers.